-"As members of Tree Care Industry Association, we strive to uphold the honor and dignity of our profession and improve the quality of life through increasing our knowledge and skills in the management of trees, shrubs, and other landscape plants entrusted to our care.
+“As members of the Tree Care Industry Association, we strive to uphold the honor and dignity of our profession and improve the quality of life through increasing our knowledge and skills in the management of trees, shrubs, and other landscape plants entrusted to our care.

 Further, we strive to upgrade the standards of arboriculture and encourage others to follow our principles.
 We will conduct ourselves in a fair and just manner in dealing with the public, our employees, and our fellow arborists.
 We will work constantly to increase the esteem and nurture the acceptance of arboriculture as a profession, for the betterment of our society and the world.”

 And our entire company adheres to the TCIA Code of Ethics.